Augmented Reality: L&D's Untapped Superpower

-Walter Davis, Head of Talent and Learning Application at Aggreko gave us a sneak peek into his session for Corporate Learning Week 2020 regarding the role that augmented reality plays at Aggreko, why it’s a trend and key considerations for integrating it at your company.
+Walter Davis, Head of Talent and Learning Application at Aggreko, shared the role that augmented reality plays at Aggreko, why it’s a trend and key considerations for integrating it at your company.

 Q: Starting with the basics - how do you define augmented reality and how does Aggreko utilize it?

 A: Augmented reality gives employees’ superpowers–enhancing their physical surroundings with digital overlays, as opposed to virtual reality where you’re fully immersed/transported to another place and time, and your physical world no longer exists.

 Training was the first area to explore AR-based learning in 2018.
 Now we’re building our first end-to-end experience around our new compressor that’s planned for global launch and have additional products lined up for Quarter One.

 I’m particularly excited about the maturity of the technology and being able to now move out of the “explore” phase into the “deploy” phase.

 We’ve broken down and classified our AR definition into three key areas that allows us to strategically focus the type of AR with its intended use and prevent any confusion:

 1. Augmented Fully Digital Experience: This is how we approach the training/learning aspect of AR.